-The Standard is quiet monstrous so i will not encourage you to go read the whole thing (for now), find anything that you are curious about? that's an example of when you should check the standard, study the section that's of interest to you and then leave.
+The Standard is quite monstrous, so I will not encourage you to go read the whole thing (for now), find anything that you are curious about?
+That's an example of when you should check the standard, study the section that's of interest to you and then leave.
 That's it.

 The Spec (or Standard) usually contains the algorithmic description of tags and also where they can be used, when they can be omitted and sometimes which part of the tag can be omitted in a particular situation when a certain condition is met.